magomimmo/modern-cljs/doc/tutorial-09.md

 make our events management a little bit more clojure-ish than just using CLJS/JS interop.
-In this tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrence of most DOM events (e.g. `mouseover`, `mouseout`, etc.).
+In this tutorial we'are going to face the need to programmatically manipulate DOM elements as a result of the occurrence of some DOM events (e.g. `mouseover`, `mouseout`, etc.).

 # Introduction

 As we already saw, [domina library][2] has a lot to offer for managing the selection of DOM elements and for handling almost any DOM event.
-Let's go on by using it to verify how it could help us in managing the manipulation of DOM elements which is one of the most important features of any good JS library and/or framework.
+Let's go on by using it to verify how it could help us in managing the manipulation of DOM elements, which is one of the most important feature of any good JS library and/or framework.

-To follow that goal we're going to use again our old shopping calculator example by adding to its `Calculate` button both a `mouseover` and a `mouseout` event handlers.
-The `mouseover` handler reacts by adding a simple text, saying "Click to calculate", to the form itself.
-The `mouseout` handler, instead, reacts by deleting that paragraph.
-I know, the requirement is very stupid but, as you will see, pretty representative of a kind of problem you're going to face again and again in yuor CLJS programming.
+To reach this goal, we're going to use again our old shopping calculator example by adding to its `Calculate` button both a `mouseover` and a `mouseout` event handlers.
+The `mouseover` handler reacts by adding "Click to calculate" to the form itself.
+The `mouseout` handler, instead, reacts by deleting that text.
+Yes, I know, the requirement is very stupid but, as you will see, pretty representative of a kind of problem you're going to face again and again in yuor CLJS programming.

 # Mouseover event